 Include a contact name with telephone number and an e-mail address.

 When reporters contact you, respond promptly.
 The reporter who calls you may be working on a story for this week’s publication or writing an article for an online news site that will be posted that day.
 If you call back too late, you won’t make it into the story.

 Take deadlines and lead times into account.
-Newspapers need copy daily, and wire services and Web sites can generate new copy hourly.
-Pay attention to editorial or special sectionn calendars.
+Newspapers need copy daily, and wire services and websites can generate new copy hourly.
+Pay attention to editorial or special section calendars.

 Try to find out your local newspaper’s preferred method of contact.
 Most community newspapers/websites prefer you email your press release.

 Most local newspapers have Community Event/Calendars that you can submit items to online.
-Take a look around at your own ocal newspaper website and submit away.
-Usually an Editor or Assitant Editor will review it in a day or two.
+Take a look around at your own local newspaper website and submit away.
+Usually an editor or assistant editor will review it in a day or two.

 - Go there.

 - Below the ‘Masthead’, you will see a navigation bar with various categories of stories: ‘News, Calendar, Blog, Sports, Entertainment, Business, Lifestyles, Community, Business and About Us”.